cryptotechguru/EDENomicon/README.md

 ## [Projects](Projects/)

-1. A project is a sub-game that inherits from the base rule set of Cryptonomicon.
+1. A project is a sub-game that inherits from the base rule set of EDENomicon.
 1. A project MUST have a unique name.
-1. A project MAY be located in a sub-folder of Cryptonomicon named after the project.
+1. A project MAY be located in a sub-folder of EDENomicon named after the project.
 1. A project MAY override a rule in the base game unless the rule is tagged as #final.
 1. A project MAY have its own set of players.
 1. A project SHOULD have a charter document that defines that goals of the project.